“We think we have free will,” Vassal says. “We can’t not think we have it. But we don’t have it.”

 Several teenage and young adult Bigheads giggled.
 A few wiggled their arms over their heads, in praise to hilarity.

-“Oh, the things those boys will say about you, Vassal!”
+“Oh, the things those guys—and like-minded women, too— will say about you, Vassal!”

 “They’ll say you’re insane.”